jmaxsfu/popjournal-deploy/pages/05.issue05/05.bordini/default.md

 Importantly, by explicitly addressing a plurality of (present and future) readers, Aldus acknowledges the role of the reader(s) in the interpretation and transmission of the works of the past.
 For, if Lucretius was deemed by the ancients “a very great philosopher,” even though, according to Aldus, his ideas were “full of lies,” the final judgement ultimately rested with the reader and their own ability to engage with the text, critically and independently (2017, 167).
 The private, confidential tone of Aldus’s address (for example, the reference to his precarious health) takes on a public quality the moment he directly invites the reader to deliberate on issues of religious, moral, and political relevance (such as those covered in Lucretius’s work).

-## The Aldine Preface as “scene of active participation”
+## The Aldine Preface as “Scene of Active Participation”

 Aldus’s innovative use of the preface as a means of reaching a wider public is consistent with his editorial practice of stripping from the classical texts the corrupting interpolations of medieval commentaries in an effort to recover and preserve the integrity of the original.
 This practice, as we know, was informed by the humanist belief that classical texts “could speak for themselves without the intervention of commentary,” with an awareness that such texts “would attract a new kind of reader, whose literacy was not circumscribed by the monastery or university” (Summit 2008, 73).